daffidwilde/matching/docs/discussion/student_allocation/algorithm.rst

 Finding stable and optimal solutions to SA is easily motivated since those solutions would solve the real-world problem they model.
-Actually implementing this in the real world is described in more detail in :ref:`this tutorial
+Actually implementing this in the real world is described in more detail in `this tutorial
-<tutorial-iii>`.
+<../../tutorials/project_allocation/main.ipynb>`_.

 As with HR, there are two algorithms implemented in Matching to solve instances of SA, one to handle the optimality of each party (students and